When I use an IUanyWare application, how do I save my files?

 IU Cloud Storage

 The IU Cloud Storage service permits you to specify which of several popular cloud storage services, such as Box at IU, to make available at all times to your IUanyWare session.
-You may also specify a personal SharePoint site or other IU file share as a storage option; see What is IU Cloud Storage and how can I use it?
+You may also specify other IU file shares as a storage option; see What is IU Cloud Storage and how can I use it?

 Saving files to Box

-Your Box account at IU holds up to 100 GB of data and supports advanced collaboration features.
+Your Box account supports advanced collaboration features.
 For more, see About Box at IU.

 Opening and saving your files with an IUanyWare application is similar to opening and saving your files with an application installed on your local computer.

-select to create a new file, or to open
+menu, select to create a new file, or to open an existing file.

 - To save a file: From the menu, select to save an existing file, or to save a newly created file.
 You can save your files to the Cloud Storage service, or locally to your computer (or, in some cases, to your mobile device).
 However, you cannot store your files in IUanyWare; see the warning below.